 In a prefilled device

-Most prefilled devices hold a small amount of liquid, usually only around 1 mL.
-Regardless of if they’re purchased in a multi-pack or not, the cost breaks down to about $3-7 per.
-And on average, they will last you one to two days before needing to replace.
+Most prefilled devices hold a small amount of liquid, typically around 2 mL.
+Regardless of whether they’re purchased in a multi-pack or not, the cost breaks down to about $3-7 per.
+And on average, they will last you one to two days before needing to be replaced.
 They’re convenient but not as cost-effective as refilling.

 By the bottle